Kerala Governor Arlekar hoists national flag at Republic Day celebrations in Thiruvananthapuram

 As in previous years, the Indian Air Force will shower flower petals from a helicopter.

 Thiruvananthapuram: Governor Rajendra Vishwanath Arlekar hoisted the tricolour at 9 am on Monday during the 77th Republic Day celebrations at the Thiruvananthapuram Central Stadium.
-The Governor took the salute from various contingents, including the Armed Forces, State Police, NCC, Scouts and Guides, Student Police Cadets and NSS volunteers, and delivered the Republic Day message.
+He took the salute from various contingents, including the Armed Forces, State Police, NCC, Scouts and Guides, Student Police Cadets and NSS volunteers, and delivered the Republic Day address.

-The Governor congratulated the people on the occasion of the 77th Republic Day, recalling that India declared itself a republic 76 years ago and entered its 77th year as a sovereign nation.
-He said India chose to be a republic that is not governed by any particular religion, and described the country's culture as one that "assimilates people from diverse backgrounds and treats everyone equally".
+Congratulating the people on the occasion, the Governor recalled that India had declared itself a republic 76 years ago and was now entering its 77th year as a sovereign nation.
+He said India chose to be a republic not governed by any particular religion and described the country's culture as one that assimilates people from diverse backgrounds and treats everyone equally.

 Chief Minister Pinarayi Vijayan, Thiruvananthapuram Mayor V V Rajesh and other officials were present on the dais.
-As in previous years, the Indian Air Force will shower flower petals from a helicopter.
-The programme will conclude with a parade, followed by patriotic songs and cultural performances by students from various schools.
+The programme concluded with a parade, followed by patriotic songs and cultural performances by students from various schools.

-Meanwhile, Speaker A N Shamseer will unfurl the national flag at 9.30 am in the Assembly complex.
-He will receive a guard of honour from security personnel and pay floral tributes to the statues of national leaders.
+Meanwhile, Speaker A N Shamseer unfurled the national flag at 9.30 am in the Assembly complex.
+He received the guard of honour from security personnel and paid floral tributes to the statues of national leaders.